FFMarcos/Flame-Factory-challenge/readme.md

 - How will you handle the backend errors, such as the 'Internal Server Error' ?
 - How will you retry the fetch if it fails ?
 - Using Tailwind is a plus !
+- Anything else that could be interesting to implement, we'd love to see it!